ctrl-space-labs/proven-ai/provenai-documentation/docs/3. API Documentation/2-Data Pods.md

   The signed JWT (JavaScript Web Token) representing the Verifiable Credential for the DataPod.

 Also CRUD operations are available for the `Data Pod` entity.
-For full API refence see [].
+Full API reference [here](https://dev.proven-ai.ctrlspace.dev/proven-ai/api/v1/swagger-ui/index.html#/Data%20Pods).